-Once you’ve committed to seeking God in each day, make sure it’s purposeful.
+Once we’ve committed to seeking God in each day, we have to ensure it’s purposeful.

 “He guards the paths of the just and protects those who are faithful to him.”
 (Proverbs 2:8 NLT)

-Even when we may not feel like searching for the Lord or feel distant from his presence or are too overwhelmed by our circumstance we must remain faithful and steady in our affection towards him.
+There may be days when we may not feel like seeking the Lord, or days where we feel distant from His presence.
+There may even be moments when we are too overwhelmed by our circumstances to praise Him; However, we must remain faithful and steady in our affection towards Him.

-Stop & Reflect: Have you felt yourself feeling separated from God?
+Stop & Reflect: Have you experienced these feelings of separation from God?
 Was this during a time you were pursuing him or pushing him aside?
-What lessons has he thought you in these times?
+What lessons has he taught you during these moments?